 Topology recommendations: firewalls, edge networks, and proxy connectivity

 Firewall and traffic filtering

-Based on your organization's policy or unique regulatory requirements, you might require more restrictive communication with Azure.
-Therefore, Azure File Sync provides several mechanisms for you to configure networking.
+Based on the policies of your organization or on unique regulatory requirements, you might need to restrict communication with Azure.
+Therefore, Azure File Sync provides several mechanisms for configuring networking.
 Based on your requirements, you can:

-- Tunnel sync and file upload/download traffic over your Azure ExpressRoute or Azure virtual private network (VPN).
+- Tunnel the sync and file upload and download traffic over your Azure ExpressRoute or Azure virtual private network (VPN).